ysl2/nvim/README.md

 Need to install `zathura` pdf viewer, and use `<C-LeftMouse>` to inverse search.

-The inverse search is unavailable beacuse the `vimtex` plugin is lazyloaded to gain best startup speed.
+The inverse search is unavailable because the `vimtex` plugin is lazyloaded to gain best startup speed.
 If you want to inverse search, you should remove the lazy load statement.

 For multiple tex files in a project, use `{main_file_name}.tex.latexmain` to define the main file.
 For example, if the main file in the project is `./main.tex`, you should add another file named as `./main.tex.latexmain` to tell vimtex the `./main.tex` is exactly the main file.